pierrick-jeanjean/personal-blog/_posts/recipes-serie/10-october-sides/2024-10-01-leek-and-mushrooms-sauté.markdown

 - 1 large leek, cleaned and sliced into thin rounds
 - 150 grams of mushrooms, sliced
 - 1 clove of garlic, minced
-- 1 tablespoon of olive oil
+- 15ml of olive oil
-- 1/4 teaspoon of dried thyme
+- Dried thyme to taste
 - Salt and pepper to taste
 - a splash of white wine